phoenix-emperor/web-dev-bootcamp-2025/readme.md

 # WebDesignClass

 This repository contains HTML files, CSS stylesheets, and assets for a web design class.
-It is intended for learning and practicing basic web development concepts, including HTML structure, CSS styling, Flexbox layouts, CSS positioning, personal portfolios, and working with images.
+It is intended for learning and practicing fundamental web development concepts, including HTML structure, CSS styling, Flexbox layouts, CSS positioning, personal portfolios, and working with images.

 ## Contents